sahil9102/Mental-Fitness-Tracker/Readme.txt

-Since the random forest regression model file is bigger than 25 i cant upload in github so to use the final mental_fitness_tracker app you need to run models'_training_and_evaluation once again which can create the random forest regression model file whih will be used in the main app
+Since the random forest regression model file is bigger than 25mb I can't upload in github so to use the final mental_fitness_tracker app you need to run models_training_and_evaluation once again which can create the random forest regression model file which will be used in the main app